dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Cryptonite, better watch out
    1. A question of trust.
 Can you trust the code when there are hackers trying to exploit the developers mistakes?
    1. Volatile because of a lack of fundamental valuation.
+   1. Cryptocurrency is too volatile to be used as money
    1. A libertarian fantasy
    1. An alternative economic model
    1. A dark market